jordanpotti/jordanpotti.github.io/_pages/home.md

  [**Meta**](/meta) - This are bits of wisdom that aren't covered in a standard maturity model, but will play a large role in the success of a Red Team.

-**Notes:**
- - Please exercise caution when using this model.
- - This is not a one size fits all, the matrix should be modified to fit the needs of your organization.
- - Maturity levels do not dictate the success of your Red Team.
-[There are lots of other things at play.](/meta)
- - From a technology skill set, the Red Team _only_ needs to be just better than the blue team.

 ## The Matrix

 <table class="table table-striped table-bordered">